-To better reflect our levels of service, and so the community can monitor progress, it is proposed to add an additional level of service which measures the average roughness of the roading network.
+To better reflect our levels of service, and so that the community can monitor progress, an additional level of service has been added which measures the average roughness of the roading network.
 This measure will also allow the residents of Christchurch to benchmark our roads with those of other Councils.

 Renewal works will be prioritised across the whole network to ensure that priorities are based on the delivery of the levels of service at the lowest lifecycle cost.
-The Draft Annual Plan also contains a proposed reduction in the levels of service regarding ratepayer satisfaction with roading, as deformities in the pavement will remain for longer periods.
+The Annual Plan contains a reduction in the levels of service regarding ratepayer satisfaction with roading, as deformities in the pavement will remain for longer periods.